1809-1930: History Of Hospitals In Michigan

 Grand Rapids Hospitals

 The war hospital was located near the site of the Central High School.
 Fountain Street, 1863.
-The troops were for a short time located on low ground near the river on the West Side, but soon moved to the Prospect Hill, the land the Union Benevolent Association lately occupied being part of the ground.
+For a short time, the troops were located on low ground near the river on the West Side.
+However, they soon moved to the Prospect Hill, the land the Union Benevolent Association lately occupied being part of the ground.
 The actual encampment with its cavalry occupied a large territory.
 Between six and seven thousand troops rendezvoused here.

 The hospital proper was in the house now occupied by C. Tanis, 216 Prospect Avenue, the third north from Lyon Street, having a center dormer window.
 There was much serious illness.
 The nurse in charge was Mrs. Lucia Johnson, the matron of the Grand Rapids Orphan Asylum, who took up with splendid bravery the care of the soldiers.
 She literally gave her life to the relief work; she died from pneumonia while on duty in the hospital.
 A fine, rare woman, is the verdict of a man who, as a youth, knew her at her hospital work.
 There were no stretchers for the sick.
 The men were placed in blankets and four soldiers carried a man to the hospital.